 - Start simple – Work towards including pricing aspects down the track.
 For now, at least ask the basic question to ensure capital projects are heading in the right direction.
 “Will this project increase/decrease or have no impact on our carbon footprint?”

-- Embed carbon targets in KPIs – Project metrics need to reflect your carbon objectives and be cascaded throughout the organisation.
-Otherwise, no matter what your master plan says, a capital finance manager will be looking at what constitutes a ‘good’ project return from the wrong perspective.
+- Embed carbon footprint targets in KPIs – Project metrics need to reflect your carbon objectives and be cascaded throughout the organisation.
+Otherwise, no matter what your master plan says, a capital finance manager will be looking at what constitutes a ‘good' project return from the wrong perspective.
 They need to see sustainability guidance mapped to success criteria.

-It's time to understand the carbon risk in your capital project portfolio.
+It's time to understand the carbon footprint risk in your capital project portfolio.
 Otherwise, you run the risk of apparently low-risk capital projects becoming expensive liabilities in a decarbonised economy.

 After all, an organisation's carbon footprint should be more than submitting to regulatory measures and measured carbon credits, it's an opportunity to rethink operations through the lens of sustainability to preserve the environment and your organisation for the long term.